Arr0way/arr0way.github.io/_posts/2016-04-25-lfi-cheat-sheet.md

 <hr>

-## fimap LFI Tool
+## fimap LFI Pen Testing Tool

-fimap automates the above processes of discovering and exploiting LFI scripts.
+fimap is a [tool used on pen tests](/blog/penetration-testing-tools-cheat-sheet/) that automates the above processes of discovering and exploiting LFI scripts.
 Upon discovering a vulnerable LFI script fimap will enumerate the local filesystem and search for writable log files or locations such as <code>/proc/self/environ</code>.
+Another tool commonly used by pen testes to automate LFI discovery is Kali's dotdotpwn, which works in a similar way.

 <hr>